 Both of the government-wide financial statements distinguish functions that are principally supported by member town assessments and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
-The District had no business type activities.
+The District had no transactions that it accounted for as business type activities.